 Another common example of a universal archetype of a mandala is a circle with lines intersecting in the middle.
 This may represent the rising and setting of the sun and the intersection with the earth.
 In her travels around the world, Birgitt has looked for this symbol in pre-historic art including cave art…and found it.
 Birgitt had a particular interest in this mandala as she had been taught how to work with this mandala beginning in the 1970’s when she was working on the Six Nations of the Grand River Territory and fell in love with what the Indigenous Peoples in North America refer to as the Medicine Wheel.
 Birgitt has deep respect for the Medicine Wheel, a powerful tool for examining relationships and finding personal and community direction.

 In other parts of the world, working with this mandala of the circle intersected by two lines has different names, and attributed with different meanings.
-Regardless, it is a universal archetype that helps people make sense of their world.
+Regardless of the names given to the mandala, it is a universal archetype that helps people make sense of their world.
 Because it is a universal archetype, each of us has this archetype within our genetic memory and our ancestral history in some way.
 It is the power of this universal genetic memory that, in part, makes working with this mandala, the Medicine Wheel, so powerful.

 The Medicine Wheel Tool